pandas-dev/pandas/doc/source/basics.rst

      df
      df.dtypes

-Because the data transposed the original inference stored all columns as object, which ``infer_objects`` will correct.
+Because the data was transposed the original inference stored all columns as object, which ``infer_objects`` will correct.

   .. ipython:: python